Trainers

 Donald McCain

 Donald McCain took over the licence from his legendary father, Red Rum’s trainer Ginger McCain, in 2006, and trained a Cheltenham Festival winner in his first season.
 He has since enhanced his record with several more Cheltenham Festival winners and in 2011 followed in his father’s footsteps by winning that year’s running of the world’s most famous steeplechase, the Grand National, with Ballabriggs.
-Donald has an excellent record for Owners Group, including a Listed hurdle win with Barrichello and Grade 2 success with Maximilian.
+Donald has an excellent record for Owners Group, including a Listed hurdle win with Barrichello in 2021 and a Grade 2 success with Maximilian.
+Donald is now well on the way to training his 2,000th winner.

 • Emma Lavelle